 Listen as the album opens with the George Harrison penned and sung “Taxman”.
 Listen to the count in we hear at the beginning and the sound of Paul McCartney clearing his throat.
 Listen as the springing groove starts which works perfectly as a contrast to Harrison’s lyrics which are some of the best anti-government ones ever set to music.
 Catchy rebellion that rocks.

-A modern standards follows in McCartney’s “Eleanor Rigby”.
+A modern standard follows in McCartney’s “Eleanor Rigby”.
 Aside from Paul’s singing, none of the Beatles played on it.
 But unlike most corporate rock bands that would use this approach and sound soulless and overproduced, this one still sounds fresh.
 The scraping cellos and violins sync perfectly with Paul’s resigned singing and the lyrics which depict a dire portrait of suburban loneliness.
 To illustrate how well the music works here listen to the strings only version on The Beatles Anthology II.
 If Paul had remained silent throughout the whole song his point would have come across.

 The feeling also comes to the forefront on John Lennon’s “I’m Only Sleeping”.
 The song has the feel of being asleep.
 But not a drowsy feeling: One more of resting peacefully.

 Feeling is also evoked on the brilliant “She Said She Said” the finest song on the album and my personal all-time greatest Beatles song.
 Over a ringing guitar groove inspired by Roger McGuinn of the Byrds Lennon sings lyrics about an acid trip he and the other Beatles went on in LA, along with Peter Fonda.
 The lyrics though are universal “She said you don’t understand what I said I said no no no you’re wrong/When I was a boy everything was right”.
 I remember writing them on the back of my English notebook in 12th grade.